-Logic (taught in classes) is the study of patterns of valid inference, and involves some study of a formal system.
+Logic (taught in college classes) is the study of patterns of valid inference, and involves some study of a formal system.
 Students are required to do exercises and proofs in a formal system, and also to understand the relation between the elements of the formal system and the kinds of inference and argument used in ordinary language.
 Even if you do not plan to pursue Logic beyond the first year, you will find it very useful in further philosophical study to have some familiarity with a formal logical language and the ability to use it to investigate logical relationships and to understand its use by others.

 In I and II (taught in a combination of tutorials and small classes) students are introduced to central issues in philosophy, studied through reading classic texts in conjunction with other writings, including critical responses and modern treatments of the same issues.
 Part I, General Philosophy, introduces students to issues such as the foundations of knowledge, scepticism, the nature of the mind and its relation to the body, personal identity and free will.
-Part II, The Leibniz-Clarke Correspondence, studies a classic exchange on the nature of space.
+Part II, Moral Philosophy, involves the study of an influential but controversial moral theory, with discussions of subjects such as happiness and pleasure, the criterion of right action, the role and foundation of moral principles, and justice.
+You will learn how to read and to evaluate philosophical writings, how to identify the author's arguments and conclusions, and to think critically and write lucidly about the issues discussed.

-In the first term your college philosophy teaching will start with classes to introduce you to Logic, and a combination of classes and tutorials in General Philosophy.
-In the second term you will continue the General Philosophy course and take a more advanced logic course, and in the final term of your first year you will study The Leibniz-Clarke Correspondence.
+In the first term your college philosophy teaching will start with classes to introduce you to Logic, and classes or tutorials in General Philosophy.
+In parts of the second and third terms, you will study Moral Philosophy.